SynBioHub/synbiohub2-docs/content/UserDocumentation/AddToAnExistingCollection.md

 +++
-title = "Add to an existing collection" description = "" weight = 6
+title = "6.
+Add to an existing collection" description = ""
+weight = 6
 +++